These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 I.II Symmetric Crypto.
 Basics.

-The ancient problem presents itself: How can two parties communicate over an insecure channel (an 'open channel') without having their communications be intercepted by a third-party?
+The ancient problem presents itself: How can two parties communicate over an insecure channel (an 'open channel') without having their communications intercepted by a third-party?

 Say Alice and Bob connect through the internet (which is an open channel due to the potential of package rerouting/interception) and transfer data.
 An opponent, Oscar, can read their communications by intercepting the data before it reaches Bob.